oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/fmw-infra/_index.md

 There are two kind of patches that can be applied to the FMW Infrastructure binaries:

-* ZDT compliant, meaning that the patch can be applied in a rolling fashion.
+* Patches which are eligible for Zero Downtime Patching (ZDP), meaning that they can be applied in a rolling fashion.
-* non-ZDT compliant, meaning that the domain must be shutdown and restarted.
+* non ZDP eligible compliant patches, meaning that the domain must be shutdown and restarted.

+You can find out whether or not a patch is eligible for Zero Downtime Patching by consulting the README file that accompanies the patch.

-If you wish to apply a ZDT compliant patch which can be applied in a rolling fashion, after you have patched the domain image as shown in this [sample](https://github.com/oracle/docker-images/tree/master/OracleFMWInfrastructure/samples/12213-patch), you can edit the domain custom resource with the name of the new image and the operator will initiate a rolling restart of the domain.
+If you wish to apply a ZDP compliant patch which can be applied in a rolling fashion, after you have patched the domain image as shown in this [sample](https://github.com/oracle/docker-images/tree/master/OracleFMWInfrastructure/samples/12213-patch), you can edit the domain custom resource with the name of the new image and the operator will initiate a rolling restart of the domain.

-If you wish to apply a non-ZDT compliant patch to the FMW Infrastructure binary image, you must shutdown the entire domain before applying the patch.
+If you wish to apply a non-ZDP compliant patch to the FMW Infrastructure binary image, you must shutdown the entire domain before applying the patch.
 Please see the documentation on [domain life cycle operations]({{< relref "/userguide/managing-domains/domain-lifecycle/" >}}) for more information.

-An example of a non-ZDT compliant patch is one that includes a schema change that can not be applied dynamically.
+An example of a non-ZDP compliant patch is one that includes a schema change that can not be applied dynamically.